cburgmer/rasterizeHTML.js/README.md

 Where is it used?
 -----------------

-* [CSS Critic](https://github.com/cburgmer/csscritic), a lightweight framework for regression testing of Cascading Style Sheets
+* [CSS Critic](https://github.com/cburgmer/csscritic), a lightweight tool for regression testing of Cascading Style Sheets
 * ...

 Author